2-alchemists/github-labels/README.md

-# 2Alchemists Github Labels
+# 2Alchemists GitHub Labels

-> The way we set up Github labels for our projects at [2Alchemists](https://2alchemists.com).
+> The way we set up GitHub labels for our projects at [2Alchemists](https://2alchemists.com).

 ## Purpose

-The default Github labels may be fine for some projects, but we think they can be greatly improved by adding our own labels.
+The default GitHub labels may be fine for some projects, but we think they can be greatly improved by adding our own labels.

 Dave Lunny has written a great [article](https://medium.com/@dave_lunny/sane-github-labels-c5d2e6004b63) about a sane labelling scheme, and this repository takes up most of the ideas in the article, adapting them to our way of working and organizing.